 Custom clear garment bag wholesale pricing for cosmetics brands

-The main price drivers are predictable: size, film thickness, closure type, print coverage, and quantity.
+The main price drivers are predictable: size, film thickness, closure type, print coverage, quantity, and packing format.
 A small change in any one of those fields can move unit cost more than expected.
 Switching from a stock-size bag to a custom-sized build usually raises both material use and setup complexity.
 Add printing, and the economics shift again.

 |---|---|---|---|

 Those figures are directional, not universal.
-Freight, carton count, destination, and packaging format can move the landed cost enough to matter.
+Resin costs, freight, carton count, destination, labor, and packaging format can move the landed cost enough to matter.
 A buyer who compares only factory pricing can misread the real expense by a wide margin.

 Process, timeline, and lead time checkpoints